OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 Some modern hashing algorithms have been specifically designed to securely store passwords.
 This means that they should be slow (unlike algorithms such as MD5 and SHA-1, which were designed to be fast), and you can change how slow they are by changing the work factor.

-You do not need to hide which password hashing algorithm that is used by a website.
+You do not need to hide which password hashing algorithm is used by an application.
 If you utilize a modern password hashing algorithm with proper configuration parameters, it should be safe to state in public which password hashing algorithms are in use and be listed [here](https://pulse.michalspacek.cz/passwords/storages).

 Three hashing algorithms that should be considered (see below):